Wycliffe's Bible: Text versions

 Surviving copies of Wycliffe's Bible fall into two broad textual families, the highly literal Early Version(s) (EV) in "grammatically careful English" and the "generally more idiomatic" but odd Later Version(s) (LV).
 A wide variety of Middle English dialects are represented.

 There exist only a very few copies with EV texts.
-Various explanations for the two version have been suggested by scholars: that the EV was a textual preparation for the LV which escaped into the wild; that the EV was intended to help new clergy with their university studies and exegesis, perhaps as product of the Oxford Franciscans independent of Wycliffe's circle, but then perhaps revised as the LV by Wycliffe's circle (who were not necessarily Wycliffites) e.g. at Merton College; or that the rapid change in Middle English in the 14th Century meant that the EV vernacular translations could not remain unrevised; or the EV was likely aimed toward the less-learned members of the clergy or the common folk seeking to understand the Vulgate, while the LV may have been aimed toward all literates and for public reading.
+Various explanations for the two version have been suggested by scholars: that the EV was a textual preparation for the LV which escaped into the wild; that the EV was intended to help new clergy with their university studies and exegesis, perhaps as product of the Oxford Franciscans independent of Wycliffe's circle, but then perhaps revised as the LV by Wycliffe's circle (who were not necessarily Wycliffites) e.g. at Merton College; or that the rapid change in Middle English in the 14th Century meant that the EV vernacular translations could not remain unrevised; or the EV was likely aimed toward the weakly-literate members of the clergy or the common folk by accompanying their Vulgate reading, while the LV may have been aimed toward all literates and for public reading.
 Both versions are characterized by a close regard to the word order and syntax of the Latin base text: the word order being traditionally suspected of being divinely inspired.

 The number of LV manuscripts is much larger than the number of EV manuscripts.
 Some manuscripts mix books of the Bible from the earlier version with other books of the later version.
 Some scholars speculate that the EV may have been meant as a rough draft that was gradually improved by various scholars into the somewhat better English of the second version.

 The translators worked from the Vulgate, the Latin Bible that was the standard Biblical text of Western Christianity, often following the standard Paris Bible arrangement, and without reference to or knowledge of Greek or Hebrew.

 The manuscripts that are pandects (complete Bibles) include the Catholic deuterocanonical books (called the Biblical apocrypha by most Protestants) plus 3 Esdras (which is also called 1 Esdras), and also included the noncanonical Epistle to the Laodiceans.

 The manuscripts that are New Testament only frequently have Old Testament Lectionaries, which are drawn from the text of the Sarum Missal rather than the Vulgate.